-Cochlea is a coiled tube, much like a snail and makes part of the inner ear.
+Cochlea is a coiled tube, much like a snail and makes part of the inner ear hearing aid.
 The function of the cochlea is to transmit sound impulses to the brain for analysis.
 There are thousands of slender “hair cells” within the cochlea and the function of each such cell is to pick up a different sound and relay it to the brain.

 If these hair cells are somehow damaged, the ability of the ear to pick up sounds is greatly diminished.
 Cochlear damage results in sensorineural hearing loss or SNHL.
 Causes of SNHL can be exposure to loud noises for extended times, certain powerful antibiotics, certain diseases and age.